 - Teaching healthier and more effective coping skills

 - Alleviating or eliminating certain PTSD symptoms

-At Agape Treatment Center, our dual diagnosis program helps people with co-occurring disorders establish a solid foundation for recovery.
+At Agape Treatment Center, our dual diagnosis treatment program helps people with co-occurring disorders establish a solid foundation for recovery.
 When unknown and untreated mental health disorders are diagnosed and properly managed, many of our patients no longer feel compelled to abuse substances for self-treatment.

 We also take a whole-health approach to treating mental health disorders, and we encourage all of our clients to do the same.
 We offer a number of holistic services on our Florida campus, and we teach many natural stress management techniques.
 By prioritizing the well-being of the entire person, we help our patients establish comfortable, healthy, and sustainable lives.

 Living with PTSD is never easy.
 However, the challenges of this illness are greatly heightened when PTSD is paired with alcohol use disorder or substance use disorder.
-If you’re ready to reclaim your wellness and take a positive, proactive step toward long-term healing, call us today.
+If you’re ready to reclaim your wellness and take a positive, proactive step toward long-term healing, contact us today.
 Our counselors are always standing by.